artur-martsinkovskyi/artur-martsinkovskyi.github.io/about/index.md

 ### A bit of CV-like content

-These are the technologies and stuff I am looking for.
+These are the technologies and stuff I am involved into.

 #### Programming languages I`m skilled in:
     - Java(1 year of experience, mostly Android)